The Psychology of Mockery

 When you ridicule someone in person, you may see their face change.
 You may register the human impact.
 Online, you often see only a clip, a screenshot, a quote, a single frozen moment.
 The person becomes an object.
 An object is easier to mock than a human being.

 Viral shaming is the most concentrated form of this.
-A person’s distress, which would ordinarily be private, becomes public content.
+A person's distress, which would ordinarily be private, becomes public content.
 Context evaporates.
 Empathy gets replaced with commentary.
-People participate quickly, often without imagining that the target is a real human being living a real day with real consequences.
+The target is a real person with real consequences from the exposure, while participants experience the interaction as entertainment.
+The asymmetry between those two experiences is substantial.

 The Psychological Payoffs That Keep It Alive